bucovina painted monasteries travel guide

 Nearest train stations: Targu Neamt

-Admission fee: 5 lei (1 eur/1.2 usd)
+Admission fee: 5 lei (1 eur/1.2 USD)

 Neamt Monastery is another church built during the reign of Stephan the Great.
-Its facade is not painted, but it is covered with decorations characteristic of Stephan’s time: Gothic windows with enameled disks, colored in green, yellow, and brown.
+Its facade is not painted, but it is covered with decorations characteristic of Stephan’s time: Gothic windows with enameled disks, colored green, yellow, and brown.

 Bucovina's painted monasteries: Neamt monastery